Ride with the Devil (film): Plot

-As the guerrillas make their escape, Union troops pursue them into the woods.
-Quantrill and Ambrose organize the men to feign retreat and form battle lines, enabling them to hold off the pursuit.
-Mackeson tries to shoot Jake from behind, and when Holt angrily tries to fire back, a bullet hits him in the side.
-Clyde rushes to his aid, only to get shot through the throat and die right in Holt's arms.
-Jake is able to pull Holt to safety, and the two men flee on horseback.
+As the guerrillas make their escape, Ambrose accuses Jake of abandoning the Southern cause, and Union troops pursue them into the woods.
+Quantrill and Ambrose organize the men to feign retreat and form battle lines, holding off the pursuit.
+Mackeson shoots at Jake, and Holt is hit trying to return fire.
+Clyde rushes to his aid, but is shot through the throat and dies in Holt's arms.
+Wounded, Jake and Holt flee with their comrade Cave Wyatt and recuperate with the Brown family, while Sue Lee has given birth to Jack's daughter, who she calls Grace Shelley Chiles.
+Assuming Jake is the father, Cave urges him to marry her.